Education and Experience:

 Associates Degree or technical school certification in drafting, design technology, architecture, project management, or closely related field and three years of experience in performing project coordination and research work that involves the use of AutoCAD and reading plans, and space planning coordination and monitoring; OR an equivalent combination of education and experience.

 Possession of a valid Washington State Drivers License.

 Required Knowledge of:

-• Complex principles and practices of acoustics, noise, and vibration analysis and mitigation design.
+• Basic principles and practices of budget monitoring and administration.

 • Techniques to work effectively under pressure, meet deadlines, and adjust to changing priorities.

 • Principles of business letter writing and basic report preparation.

 • Modern office procedures, methods, and equipment including computers and computer applications such as word processing, spreadsheets, and statistical databases.